 The recommended solution to this is to refer to the instructions in the Eliminating the Reliance on Days-Minutes-Seconds section below.

-The above described issue will not happen if the Number of Trades (for Tick bars) or Volume (for Volume bars) per historical record is known.
+The above described issue will not happen if the Number of Trades or Volume per historical record is known.

 Eliminating the Reliance on Days-Minutes-Seconds

 To eliminate above described issue completely and only advance to a new bar when the number of Trades or Volume per bar per bar has been met, even with data records of zero number of Trades or Volume, then set the Days-Minutes-Seconds setting to 2-0-0 by following the steps below.
 In many cases this is the best thing to do in case you do have unexpected data records without Number of Trades or Volume data.

 - Select Chart >> Chart Settings on the menu.